Priyanshu-Proggramer/Priyanshu-Proggramer/README.md

 - 👀 I’m interested in proggraming
 - 🌱 I’m currently learning proggraming
 - 💞️ I'm in love with code
-- 📫 Learned 6 programming languages
+- 📫 Learned Few programming languages

 <!---
 Priyanshu-Proggramer/Priyanshu-Proggramer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.